Software Alternatives, Accelerators & Startups

 • Stripe as a replacement for a traditional DBv

 With this, I experimented with replacing the existing query to store user data within my Postgres database and instead, just create a customer object at the start of the user signup journey.
 This allowed me to easily store the name and email address, along with additional metadata such as the User ID/Organization ID, from the respective 3rd party service amongst a few other minor reference only data points.
 The...
-Source: about 2 years ago
+Source: over 4 years ago

 • What is your development setup (IDE, gems, library, ci/cd etc) for RoR/non-RoR applications development ?